Mekino05/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-write a function in C that inserts a number into a sorted singly linked list
+write a program that prints the ASCII alphabet, in reverse order, alternating lowercase and uppercase (z in lowercase and Y in uppercase) , not followed by a new line